 Will BDCs kill the mezzanine star?

 Apollo’s BDC formation replaced earlier plans to launch a dedicated mezzanine practice, but Blackstone Group still is investing out of a $1.4 billion mezzanine fund raised in 1999.
-The New York-based firm will ask that fund’s staff to pull double-duty on a proposed BDC, and it seems unlikely that Blackstone will raise a second “traditional” mezzanine fund will be raised.
+The New York-based firm will ask that fund’s staff to pull double-duty on a proposed BDC, although it is unclear if a second “traditional” mezzanine fund will be raised.
 No one from Blackstone was available for formal comment last week, due to both SEC restrictions and an annual limited partner meeting in Orlando.

 Informally, however, just about everyone in the market continues to talk about the potential impact of BDCs.
 But for now, it’s all just talk.